cosmos/sdk-tutorials/academy/3-ibc/7-ibc-tooling.md

 ![MapOfZones](/academy/3-ibc/images/mapofzones1.png)

 You can also change the time being visualized by the MapOfZones in the lower right side of the display.
-You can chose between:
+You can choose between:

 * 24 hours
 * Seven days